The Right Worshipful the Mayor of the City of Sunderland, Councillor Lynda Scanlan

 I have recently retired as a Magistrate serving the Sunderland and Houghton Benches for almost 25 years, being a Chairman of the Youth and Adult Panels, also a Chairman of the Bench Training and Development Committee, a position which I am proud to say enabled me to serve the community.

 During my seven years as a Councillor I have been appointed to various committees including City Services Scrutiny, Chairman of East Area Place Board and Cabinet Assistance for Children's Services being involved in the setting up of the new Children's Company, Together for Children.

-Annual Council and Mayor Making will take place on Wednesday 16 May 2018 where I will be inaugurated in to the Office of the Mayor as the Right Worshipful Mayor of the City of Sunderland and assisting me will be my Consort, Mr Micky Horswill.
+I was inaugurated into the Office of the Mayor as the Right Worshipful Mayor of the City of Sunderland at the Annual Council and Mayor Making Ceremony which was held on Wednesday 16 May 2018.
+Assisting me will be my Consort, Mr Micky Horswill.
 I have worked with Micky for over 20 years on many fundraising activities and I am sure you will all know Micky as a player in the 1973 FA Cup Winning Team at Sunderland AFC.
 Our aim is to work together to raise as much funds as possible for our three chosen charities.

 Six years ago I was appointed by Sunderland City Council to the Sunderland and County Durham Society for the Blind as a Trust Member.
 During those six years I have helped in their fundraising activities and now hold the position of Chairperson.
 This charity will be one of my chosen charities this year.